SC5/sc5-machine-learning/glossary.md

 Problems in which the end goal is to predict a continuous valued output for a data point X. This is in contrast to classification problems, where the output can only take on a fixed set of (discrete) values.

 #### Regularisation
-The process of adding a regularisation term in order to reduce the parameter values theta, thereby helping to prevent overfitting models to data.
+The process of adding a regularisation term in order to help prevent overfitting models to training data.
 Used in linear regression, logistic regression, and many other machine learning algorithms.

 #### Response variable
 See dependent variable.